 How to describe and formalize synthesis using fundamental mathematics?

-What are the key contributors to effective and motivating chemistry education?
+What are the key contributors to effective and inclusive chemistry education?

 One of my main efforts in chemistry education is aimed at helping and encouraging kids interested who are interested in science.
 During my MSc and PhD, I initiated a long-running collaboration with award-winning science teacher Pirjo Häkkinen to help kids interested in science get the support they need.
 Since then, these elementary school students have continued toward successful careers in science, medicine and engineering.